-Hollander asks nothing less than that the Court review the textbooks, other curricular materials, and, presumably, the lectures and comments of the professors in women's studies courses to determine if they "project discrimination" against men and, on that basis, to decide what can and cannot be taught.
+Plaintiffs ask nothing less than that the Court review the textbooks, other curricular materials, and, presumably, the lectures and comments of the professors in women's studies courses to determine if they "project discrimination" against men and, on that basis, to decide what can and cannot be taught.
 Constitutional, statutory and regulatory law all prohibit such interference with the University's academic freedom.

-B. The Complaint Does Not Allege That Men and Women Are Treated Differently at Columbia

-As discussed above, no court, consistent with the First Amendment, can pass judgment on the ideological or political content of private college courses.
-In addition, an attack on the content of courses to which all students are admitted on equal terms simply does not allege discrimination.
-While Hollander pleads his disdain for feminism at length, he "does not refer to a single situation" in which Columbia treated him (or any other male student) differently than a similarly situated female student.
+B. The Complaint Does Not Allege That Men and Women Are Treated Differently at Columbia allege discrimination.
+While plaintiffs plead their disdain for feminism at length, they "do[] not refer to a single situation" in which Columbia treated them (or any other male student) differently than a similarly situated female student.
 Odom v.
 Columbia Univ., 906 F. Supp.
 188, 194 (S.D.N.Y.
 1995) (dismissing student's discrimination claim where no actual example of disparate treatment was alleged).
-Discrimination exists when the "complainant is ... subjected to differential treatment."
+Discrimination exists when the "complainant is . . . subjected to differential treatment."
 Jackson v.
 Birmingham Bd. of Educ., 544 U.S. 167, 174, 125 S. Ct.
 1497, 1504 (2005).
-Hollander alleges no such differential treatment; all of his claims should be dismissed for this reason as well.
+Plaintiffs allege no such differential treatment; all of their claims should be dismissed for this reason as well.